The Nintendo Switch has a huge library of games, and the console is pretty well suited for the city building genre.

 Spacebase Startopia even has some more complicated combat aspects.
 Defending your space station is a vital part of continuing your journey.

 A space station has different needs and this title does a good job of feeling fresh for the genre.
-It’s a great pick if you want a city building game on Switch that’s bigger than the earth.
+It’s a great pick if you want a Switch city building game that’s bigger than the earth.

 Townscaper is an indie city building game on Switch.
 It allows you to build a variety of locales, everything from small villages to big cities.